 How Real-Time Guidance Can Help Overcome Common Objections

 In industries like retail and sales, “busy” was the hardest objection to overcome.
 Present in 25% of all calls and responsible for a measly 3% win rate, it’s no wonder why agents and operators struggle with this common excuse.
-Now, you don’t have to do it alone.
+Now, you don’t have to do call center coaching alone.
 Balto’s Real-Time Guidance tool can help agents overcome objections like “I’m busy” instantly as they occur.

 Powered by advanced natural language processing (NLP) technology, Balto recognizes intent-based language to pick up any variation of “I’m busy” in the call dialogue and prompts agents with the best answers to say the right thing, at the right time.
 Winning techniques can then be scaled to the rest of agents with the press of a button to help other team members nip similar objections in the bud.